bridget-basiq/developers/content/Getting-Started/1+API-Basics/security.md

 - No
 ---
 # Security
-When working with the Chargetrip API your keys are visible to anyone who makes an effort to look for it.
-That is why it is recommended to add a layer of restrictions to build secure applications and preventing unauthorized use.
+When working with the Chargetrip API, your keys can be visible to anyone who makes an effort to look for it.
+That is why we recommend adding a layer of restrictions to build secure applications and prevent unauthorized use.

 ## Application keys
 When configuring new projects, creating applications or editing applications you can set up your security.
 You can use HTTP referrer, Android fingerprint and iOS bundle identifier restrictions.
 By default it's set to use no restrictions.

 ### HTTP referrer
 A HTTP referrer allows restriction to URLs that can use an application ID / `x-app-id`.
 This is useful when building any type of web application.
-You can add as many urls to a single application as you would like.
+You can add as many URLs to a single application as you would like.

 Here are some examples of URLs that you can allow to set up a referrer: